-Thinking of adding a whole new recipe category called ‘Polar Vortex Specials’ to include this Cajun style Potato Andouille soup because it’s that perfect for this weather.
-Meat and potatoes in liquid form so let’s get started.
+Try adding a whole new recipe category called ‘Polar Vortex Specials’ to include this Cajun Potato Andouille soup because it’s that perfect for this weather.
+It’s meat and potatoes in liquid form so let’s get started.

 Scratch that.
 Before we get started we need to make clear what this is not.
-It’s not the potato soup made with a roux and milk base as some are and which taste gummy and floury to me.
-This version gets its heft from the potatoes and just a little cream and is much more flavorful due to the chicken stock base.
+It is not the potato soup made with a roux and milk base as some are and which tastes gummy and floury to me.
+This version gets its heft from the potatoes and a little cream and is more flavorful due to the chicken stock base.

 For the veg here I used leeks because they were on sale at the groceria (and taste great) but usually I use green onions.
 Either works fine.

 As for the chicken broth you have options.
-You can use your favorite canned version (good), make four cups out of a premade reduction like Better than Bouillon (really good), or your own homemade (best).
+Use your favorite canned version (good), make four cups out of a premade reduction like Better than Bouillon (really good), or your own homemade (best).
 What you see below is some stock I cooked to an almost gelatinous state a couple of months ago that was hanging in the freezer so that’s what I used.

-When the potatoes are soft take a potato masher or a fork and gently crush.
+When the potatoes cook completely take a potato masher or a fork and gently crush.
 What you’re aiming for is thickening.
-Some of the potato will already have dissolved into the broth so you just want to enhance that some while still retaining chunks of potato.
-Add the cream at the end and note to those who don’t tolerate dairy – it’s good without cream so skip it if you can’t digest it.
+Some of the potatoes will already have dissolved into the broth so you just want to enhance that some while still retaining chunks of potato.
+Add the cream at the end.
+And note to those who don’t tolerate dairy – it’s good without cream so skip it if you can’t digest it.

-Top with a little of the diced red pepper or some diced Fresno chili, the tops of the green onions (or minced chives) and serve up.
+Top with the diced red pepper or some diced Fresno chili, the tops of the green onions (or minced chives), and serve up.